 Students are required to write a User Manual document.
 The purpose of this document is to provide guidance to end-users on how to use the final software.
 This will give students experience in writing documentation for non-technical users.

 In Week 8, each group will give a presentation and demonstration of the processes they are employing to develop their software.
 The purpose of this task is to ensure students are using sound engineering practices and to advise on improvements where necessary.
 Students will be expected to check-out, build, test and run their software as well as build their documentation.
 Lecturers will assess the version control, source code control and testing processes employed by the group.

 Each group will be required to demonstrate two group defined milestones in Week 9 and 10.
 The purpose of these milestones is to demonstrate to the “client” that you are making good progress towards satisfying the project requirements, and to help clarify the requirements.
 The milestones should be feature-driven – the client does not want to look at your code.
 Groups will be required to submit a milestone description form in Week 6.
 During the milestone demonstration the groups will be assessed on the extent to which they have satisfied the milestone.
 Milestones can be renegotiated up to a week before the milestone presentation, but a justification as to the reasons for changes must be provided.

 Final Presentation and Demonstration

-Each student will be expected to give at least one individual presentation during the course.
-The purpose of these presentations is to develop professional presentations skills.
+Each student will be expected to give minimally two individual presentations during the course.
+The purpose of these presentations will be to develop professional presentation skills.
 The presentations will be on topics relevant to the project and the contents that are taught in the course, and will be 5 to 6 minutes in duration.
-Presentations will take the form of a video published to YouTube.

 Grades for your performance in this course will be awarded in accordance with the following scheme: